Skip links

 The three types of entity gaps we found:

-• Depth Gaps: Some entities like “clinical trial phases” were mentioned but never developed.
+• Depth Gaps: Some entities, like “clinical trial phases,” were mentioned but never developed.
 They existed as isolated terms with no supporting context, comparisons, or associated concepts.

 Step 2: Mapping Semantic Co-occurrence Patterns From U.S. Competitors

 “Competitor co-occurrence analysis is one of the most underused tools in content strategy.
 You are not copying competitors.
-You are learning what Google already considers normal for a topic, so you can meet that baseline and then go further.” — Emulent Marketing Strategy Team
+You are learning what Google already considers normal for a topic, so you can meet that baseline and then go further.” — Emulent Marketing Strategy Team.

 What we learned from cross-competitor analysis: